jueves/simple_openai_bot/Readme.md

 - `/tiny`, `/base`, `/small` and `/medium` change the Whisper model. _Large_ model is removed due to limitations in the hardware the program runs.

 # To do
-- [ ] Add option to easily set from the server side the models that will be available to users.
+- [X] Add option to easily set from the server side the models that will be available to users.
+- [ ] Manage concurrence regarding diferent model types being used.